Contact Us | Search

 Dates: November 2018 - October 2021

-This project aims to study rooftop photovoltaic (PV) system integration effects on Tunisian electrical distribution network (EDN).
-The solar photovoltaic energy has been promoted for residential (policies subsidies for encouragement, special pricing, etc.) for several years in Tunisia, where electrical energy consumption in residential sector is important: more than 30% of the total electrical energy consumption.
-In particular, the project will use the Power Hardware-in-the-Loop (PHIL) approach to investigate some solutions considered as promising to cope with voltage and frequency variations due to PV system integrations in the EDN, considering Tunisian conditions.
-Special solutions will be distributed to storage systems, as several private Tunisian companies are interested in self consumption with local storage and micro grids as concepts.
-This project will generate a dataset in the field of PV residential load profiles, which will serve as the basis for establishing Tunisian computer models.
-These models will run in real-time while using a hardware test setup to validate a holistic PV-battery energy storage inverter.
-The control will be applied across a Tunisian EDN under different loading scenarios and with varying penetrations of PV-only and PV-energy storage units combined.
-The expected PHIL-based testbed will allow researchers and manufacturers to safely evaluate energy technologies performance and reliability, autonomous devices and their control parameters and their interaction with Tunisian EDN.
+This project aimed to study rooftop photovoltaic (PV) system integration effects on Tunisian electrical distribution network (EDN).
+Solar PV energy has been promoted for residential use for several years in Tunisia, where electrical energy consumption in residential sector makes up more than 30% of total electricity consumption.
+In particular, the project used the Power Hardware-in-the-Loop (PHIL) approach to investigate some solutions considered as promising to cope with voltage and frequency variations due to PV system integrations in the EDN, considering Tunisian conditions.
+This project generated a dataset in the field of PV residential load profiles, which served as the basis for establishing Tunisian computer models.
+The project team ran these models in real-time while using a hardware test setup to validate a holistic PV-battery energy storage inverter.
+The control was then be applied across a Tunisian EDN under different loading scenarios and with varying penetrations of PV-only and PV-energy storage units combined.
+The PHIL-based testbed created will allow researchers and manufacturers to safely evaluate energy technologies performance and reliability, autonomous devices and their control parameters and their interaction with Tunisian EDN.

-The global aim of the proposed project is to assist national policy makers and the main institutions responsible for the development of renewable energies in Tunisia to evaluate Tunisian PV rooftop capacity.
-The project will take into account the current grid infrastructure, protection plan, and peak demand.
+The global aim of the proposed project was to assist national policy makers and the main institutions responsible for the development of renewable energies in Tunisia to evaluate Tunisian PV rooftop capacity.
 The resulting analysis could be used to adopt more appropriate strategies to secure sustainable distribution in the future.
-As the PHIL-based target platform will be flexible and scalable, it can contribute to high-impact studies beyond the activities included in the project.
-For example, it can provide private investors or manufacturers of energy technologies with an experimental platform for first evaluation of their new products.
-The project will engage, motivate, and train Tunisian students preparing them for the workforce in the interdisciplinary area of energy, power, and control through the development of various science activities.
-This research will contribute to the development objective “Inclusive Private Sector Employment Increased,” which is one of the objectives identified in the Government of Tunisia’s proposed 2016-2020 Strategic Development Plan.
+It can also help provide private investors or manufacturers of energy technologies with an experimental platform for first evaluation of their new products.
+The project engaged, motivated, and trained Tunisian students as well, preparing them for the workforce in the interdisciplinary area of energy, power, and control through the development of various science activities.

 Final Summary of Project Activities